RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Official Records - Heard v Depp Appeal/README.md

 - Essential to see unheard from witnesses and evidence supporting Amber Heard's case.
 - Essential for domestic abuse victims to see the extensive medical documentation from 2011-2022 that Amber Heard had for her case.
-- Mandamus Order from 3 Court of Appeals Judges released the Official Records to 3rd parties, needed for Amicus Briefs (friends of the court)
+- Mandamus Order in October 2022 from Judges of the Court of Appeals released the Official Records to 3rd parties, needed for her rights as an American and for Amicus Briefs (friends of the court) supporting her appeal.

 Good morning,